omkia/recom/README.md

+Sure, here is an updated README file for the GitHub repository that includes information about the application's main use case:

-## Simple Question and Result System
+## Simple Question and Result System for Product Selection

-A simple web application that presents a series of questions in a chosen category and then provides a summary of the user's answers.
-The application is designed to be intuitive and easy to use, making it suitable for a variety of purposes, including self-assessment, learning new concepts, or simply checking one's knowledge on a particular topic.
+A simple web application that guides users through a series of questions to help them make informed decisions when purchasing new products.
+The application covers a wide range of categories, from electronics and home appliances to clothing and accessories.
+By answering the questions thoughtfully, users can gain insights into their preferences and requirements, ultimately leading to better purchasing decisions.

 ### Features

-* **Interactive question-and-answer format:** The application prompts the user with a series of questions and provides options for each question.
-The user can select the answer that best corresponds to their knowledge or understanding.

-* **Categorized questions:** The application offers questions on various categories, allowing users to focus on specific areas of interest.

-* **Summary of user responses:** Upon completion of the questionnaire, the application summarizes the user's responses and provides a general assessment of their knowledge.
+* **Targeted product recommendations:** Based on the user's answers, the application provides personalized product recommendations tailored to their needs and preferences.

+* **Comparative product analysis:** Users can compare multiple products side-by-side based on their specifications and features, making it easier to choose the most suitable option.

+* **Clear and concise product information:** The application provides detailed information about each recommended product, including specifications, reviews, and user comparisons.

 ### Requirements